CoderDojoSI/course/tasks/meditation.md

 2. Focus on your respiration (breathing).
-   Observe how when you _inhale_, your navel goes outwards as your chest cavity expands, stop for a moment, and when you ever so *slowly* _exhale_, notice your heart rhythm settling.
+   Observe how when you _inhale_, your navel goes outwards as your chest cavity expands, stop for a moment, and when you ever so *slowly* _exhale_, notice your heart rhythm settling at a natural level.
-3. While respiring softly as you do naturally, observe the air flow through your **nostrils**, the feeling it is creating.
+3. While respiring softly as you do naturally, observe the air flow through your **nostrils** and the feeling it is creating.
 4. Repeat step 3.
-5. When you, after a while, first notice that, in fact, you are now thinking about something completely different, a past or future or potential errand or event or such, become aware of it and just **calmly return to step 2**.
+5. When, after a while, you first notice that, in fact, you are now thinking about something completely different, a past or future or potential errand or event or such, become aware of it and just **calmly return to step 2**.